tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

 How to manage device shares
 ==============================

-Once your user have his device set, he will probably want to share it with other users (e.g. family or friends).
+Once user have his device set, he will probably want to share it with other users (e.g. family or friends).
 To do this he need to create a share.
 In this tutorial we will walk through the process of creating, updating, deleting and listing share for user device.

 Get current share list